Dr. Sultana Nurun Nahar

 2010:

-1. Featured in "Noteworthy Research Activities" of OSC Annual Research Report, ""Applying High-end X-rays to Cancer Treatment" published among the Noteworthy Research Activities (p.16), 2010
+2. OSC: i) Highlighted feature under "Noteworthy Research Activities" on OSC Annual Research Report,: Biomed Research summary ""Applying High-end X-rays to Cancer Treatment" (p.16), 2010

 iii) Highlighted in OSC Achievements at the 25th Anniversary of OSC: Calendar on display of OSC achievements (Dr. Paul Buerger of OSC, Sultana), - event picture with Russ Pitzer, 2013